 So far, there’s no indication that the second season will be a split-cour anime.
 A “split-cour” is where a single anime season takes a multi-month break before resuming TV broadcasting.

 What’s more, it was announced that the first season of the anime series will be re-released on Japanese TV with a new edit starting January 1, 2020.
 The new version will revise episodes to fit into one-hour TV time slots while also adding some new animation.
-It was not specified whether or not there will be any new scenes or lines added that were skipped by the original adaptation.
+The Director’s Cut adds the stories from the OVA episodes so it’s definitely worth watching.

 It was enough for many anime fans that Re:Zero Season 2 was finally been confirmed to be in production after years of waiting, I suppose.
 The official announcement was made at AnimeJapan 2019.
 Key visuals and a video trailer were released for the second season.